bciuca/bciuca.github.io/_posts/2013-04-12-freenas-timemachine.md

 2. You will also need [Keka](http://www.kekaosx.com/en/) or some other unarchiver to extract the disk image from the downloaded file.

-3. Install Keka (open the keka.dmg file you downloaded and drag the app to your applications folder).

-4. Right-click the FreeNAS disk image you downloaded in step 1 and select 'Open With > Keka'.
+3. To extract with Keka, right-click the FreeNAS disk image you downloaded in step 1 and select 'Open With > Keka'.
 This process may take a few minutes to extract the disk image.
 When complete, you will have a .img file.

-5. Open Terminal (from Spotlight, or also in the Applications\Utilities directory).
+4. Open Terminal (from Spotlight, or also in the Applications\Utilities directory).

-6. From the terminal, type `diskutil list` and you should see something like this:
+5. From the terminal, type `diskutil list` and you should see something like this:
    <pre>
     <code>
         diskutil list